indygreg/apple-platform-rs/apple-codesign/docs/apple_codesign_rcodesign_config_files.rst

    When signing standalone Mach-O binaries you may need to provide it explicitly.

+``launch_constraints_self_file``
+   Path to a plist - either XML or binary - containing launch constraints to impose on the current executable.

+``launch_constraints_parent_file``
+   Path to a plist - either XML or binary - containing launch constraints to impose on the parent process.

+``launch_constraints_responsible_file``
+   Path to a plist - either XML or binary - containing launch constraints to impose on the responsible process.

+``library_constraints_file``
+   Path to a plist - either XML or binary - containing constraints to impose on loaded libraries.

 ``runtime_version``
    Apple operating system version representing the minimum version this binary can run on.